usdevs/cinnabot-python/README.md

 **resources.py**: Instructions for _/resources_, which provides users 4 key buttons to pick from: Channels, Interest Groups, Check Aircon Meter and Care Mental Health.
 Resources are provided for each of these areas through relevant links to NUSC channels, interest groups, aircon meter bot (@nusairconbot) and mental health bot (@asafespacebot).

 **spaces.py**: Instructions for _/spaces_, including drawing out data from an internal database of bookings so that users can view all bookings.
-Users are able to display bookings now, this week, a specific day or across a specific range of dates.
+Users are able to display bookings now, this week, a specific day or across a specific range of dates, as well as directly make bookings.

 **travel.py**: Instructions for _/map_ which provides users with a map of the area of NUS that they are in.